E.X. Troopers: Soundtrack

 Music for the game was composed by Yasumasa Kitagawa and published by Suleputer.
 The albums also include performances by Yū Kobayashi (voice of W.I.Z), Miyuki Sawashiro (voice of Julie), and Saori Hayami (voice of TeeKee).
 A total of 23 songs were placed into E.X.TROOPERS - The Bounded Soundtrack, which received a physical release on November 21, 2012, a day before the game's official release.

 Capcom shared "Re@union with you" with fans on the first anniversary of E.X.
 Troopers' launch, and a remix of "The Resonance" (along with English lyrics and artwork) on their second anniversary.
 The E.X.
 Troopers - Original Soundtrack (containing a total of 115 tracks from the game) and E.X.TROOPERS - END OF CONVERSATION - EP (containing a total of 6 original tracks) both went on sale in online-only form through the iTunes Store on November 20, 2015, two days before the game's third release anniversary.

 Localization

 Although Capcom Japan initially filed U.S. and European trademarks in November 2011 for E.X.
 Troopers, there were no intentions for its localization anywhere outside of Japan.
-No new plans for a localization of the game have been announced as of April 4, 2017, but as of November 23, 2022, an unofficial English translation provided by fan translators has been made available.
+No new plans for a localization of the game have been announced as of April 4, 2017, but as of November 23, 2022, an unofficial English translation has been made available for both PS3 and 3DS.